 Group settings will appear in the Categorization Wizard.

-If you selected the Computer object type, click Save to finish working with the wizard.
+If you selected the Computer or Enterprise Application object type, click Save to finish working with the wizard.

 - At the Export step of the wizard, choose whether you want to export Business View categorization data:

 - [For VMware vSphere objects] Select Create vSphere tags if you want to display Business View categories and groups in vCenter Server.